jwmdykes/jwmdykes/README.md

 ## Thanks for visiting my profile 👋

-Hi, my name is John and I'm a mathematician/cryptographer with an interest in web development.
+Hi, my name is John and I'm a mathematician/cryptographer with an interest in web development, particularly Next.js, React, tailwind, and express.js.

 #### Current interests